 c.
 Pedestrian and Vehicle Stop Data

-It is the policy of the Brown University Department of Public Safety to patrol in a professional, impartial, and unbiased manner.
+It is the policy of Brown University's Public Safety and Emergency Management to patrol in a professional, impartial, and unbiased manner.

-In 2006, the Department of Public Safety launched a proactive Field Stop Integrity Initiative to monitor and analyze the level of activity surrounding all pedestrian and motor vehicle stops conducted by DPS Officers.
+In 2006, Public Safety and Emergency Management launched a proactive Field Stop Integrity Initiative to monitor and analyze the level of activity surrounding all pedestrian and motor vehicle stops conducted by Public Safety Officers.
 The Proactive Integrity Initiative encompasses the following key principles:

 ∙ Collecting and analyzing citizen/field stop data